Board of Directors

 Tony Willis is a professional resource charter and economic development strategist.
 Over the past decade, Tony has been deeply involved with economic development; specifically, when it comes to developing an entrepreneurial ecosystem for the greater Lansing region to foster increased company formation, Seed and VC investment, resources to enhance the connection between entrepreneurial support organizations, and a culture where people and ideas can move rapidly to the market.
 Tony is currently the Director of New Economy at the Lansing Economic Area Partnership (LEAP) and is also the President of PROTO Accelerator, the region’s first startup accelerator program.

-Suban Nur Cooley - Board Vice President
+Suban Nur Cooley, Ph.D. - Vice chair of the board | vice President

 Suban is a researcher and teacher of issues pertaining to the cultural and digital, global and local.
 She is most interested in how all these elements intersect to impact and inform us individually, and how we then interact as parts of larger communities within and across the world.
 Suban cares about the micro and macro.
 Her dissertation research was a multi-location geographic comparative study which focused on elder women of the Somali diaspora and how migration and displacement can initiate a rhetorical inquiry of one’s culture and identity, manifesting in temporal and spatial constructions of a nation.